kilometersvi/BlocklyML/log.md

 # Our use of AI

 We mainly used AI to help debug errors that we weren't able to understand.
-Creating and putting together blocks required us to make sure that each block was accepting and outputting the correct types.
-AI was able to help us identify potential errors in data types.
+When creating and putting blocks together, we encountered issues that concerned our blocks' input and output data types.
+AI was able to help identify aspects of our code that were causing these linking issues.
+We also used AI to verify if the generated Python code is correct and makes sense in the context of Machine Learning.